mbideau/tech-design-principles/Choosing a programming language for a project.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

 When you start a new development project, you have to pick a main programming language.
-This is not a trivial choice and you are not helped with all the fanatics flame wars on Internet.
+This is not a trivial choice, and you are not helped with all the fanatics flame wars on the Internet.

 I will try to explain how I do it, and why I am more confident in that approach today with a little experience now (20 years mostly).